Rubik's Cube: Variations

 There are many variations of the original cube, some of which are made by Rubik.
 The mechanical products include Rubik's Magic, 360, and Twist.
-Also, electronics like Rubik's Revolution and Slide, were also inspired by the original.
+There are electronic variants such as Rubik's Revolution and Slide that were also inspired by the original.
 One of the 3×3×3 Cube variants is Rubik's TouchCube.
 Sliding a finger across its faces causes its patterns of coloured lights to rotate the same way they would on a mechanical cube.
 The TouchCube also has buttons for hints and self-solving, and it includes a charging stand.
 The TouchCube was introduced at the American International Toy Fair in New York on 15 February 2009.
+Other electronic variations include Rubik’s Connected cubes, which have an associated app that can track player times and give suggestions, and the WOWCube, which has screens instead of stickers and supports dozens of other games.

 The Cube has inspired an entire category of similar puzzles, commonly referred to as twisty puzzles, which includes the cubes of different sizes mentioned above, as well as various other geometric shapes.
 Some such shapes include the tetrahedron (Pyraminx), the octahedron (Skewb Diamond), the dodecahedron (Megaminx), and the icosahedron (Dogic).
 There are also puzzles that change shape such as Rubik's Snake and the Square One.

 In 2011, Guinness World Records awarded the "largest order Rubiks magic cube" to a 17×17×17 cube, made by Oskar van Deventer.
 On 2 December 2017, Grégoire Pfennig announced that he had broken this record, with a 33×33×33 cube, and that his claim had been submitted to Guinness for verification.
 On 8 April 2018, Grégoire Pfennig announced another world record, the 2x2x50 cube.
-Whether this is a replacement for the 33x33x33 record, or an additional record, remains to be seen.
+Whether this is a replacement for the 33×33×33 record, or an additional record, remains to be seen.
+Pfennig's record was later broken on 30 March 2024 when Preston Alden unveiled his 49×49×49 cube on his YouTube channel and recognized by Guinness.

 Some puzzles have also been created in the shape of Kepler–Poinsot polyhedra, such as Alexander's Star (a great dodecahedron).
 Grégoire Pfennig has also created at least one puzzle in the shape of a small stellated dodecahedron.

 Custom-built puzzles

 Puzzles have been built resembling Rubik's Cube, or based on its inner workings.
 For example, a cuboid is a puzzle based on Rubik's Cube, but with different functional dimensions, such as 2×2×4, 2×3×4, and 3×3×5.
-Many cuboids are based on 4×4×4 or 5×5×5 mechanisms, via building plastic extensions or by directly modifying the mechanism.

-Some custom puzzles are not derived from any existing mechanism, such as the Gigaminx v1.5-v2, Bevel Cube, SuperX, Toru, Rua, and 1×2×3.
-These puzzles usually have a set of masters 3D printed, which then are copied using moulding and casting techniques to create the final puzzle.

 Other Rubik's Cube modifications include "shape mods", cubes that have been extended or truncated to form a new shape.
 An example of this is the Trabjer's Octahedron, which can be built by truncating and extending portions of a regular 3×3×3.
 Most shape modifications can be adapted to higher-order cubes.
 In the case of Tony Fisher's Rhombic Dodecahedron, there are 3×3×3, 4×4×4, 5×5×5, and 6×6×6 versions of the puzzle.